 Some investigators have carried these observations a step further.
 Vegetarian and vegan diets reduce blood pressure in both normotensive and hypertensive individuals and have the potential to reduce or eliminate medication use in some patients.
 Possible mechanisms underlying these results may include a combination of the following:

 Reducing or eliminating meat may influence blood viscosity.
-Numerous studies have linked beef, veal, lamb, poultry, and animal fat to high blood pressure. , , , Saturated fat appears to influence blood viscosity.
-A prospective study found that vegetarians, especially vegans, have lower blood pressure, even when BMI is controlled for.
+Numerous studies have linked beef, veal, lamb, poultry, and animal fat to high blood pressure.,,, Saturated fat appears to influence blood viscosity.
+A prospective study found that vegetarians, especially vegans, have lower blood pressure, even when body mass index is controlled for.

 Additional considerations in preventing or controlling hypertension include:

-Vitamin C. A diet that meets the Dietary Reference Intake (DRI) for vitamin C may not be adequate in persons at risk for hypertension.
-Studies show that blood pressure rises as vitamin C depletion occurs in humans, and higher vitamin C intakes are associated with lower blood pressure.
-However, there do not appear to be any additional blood pressure-lowering effects of vitamin C over an intake of 500 mg per day.
+Vitamin C. A diet that meets the dietary reference intake for vitamin C may not be adequate in persons at risk for hypertension.
+Studies show that blood pressure rises as vitamin C depletion occurs in humans, and higher vitamin C intakes are associated with lower blood pressure., However, there do not appear to be any additional blood pressure-lowering effects of vitamin C over an intake of 500 mg per day.

 Smoking cessation and alcohol restriction, if applicable.